-Many would argue that a gym is nothing more than a place people go to train or do some type of physical exercise.
-Athletic Sports and Gymnastics require certain equiptment.
-Whether it is the hills around your development, the track at a local high school, or the furniture in your basement, it does not take much to make a place a gym.
+At it’s most basic level, a gym is a place where people go to train, run, and play.
+However, many gyms are much more than that.
+This begs the question: what makes a great gym?
+Athletic activities, sports, and gymnastics require certain equipment.
+Whether it’s the hills around your development, the track at a local high school, or the furniture in your basement, it doesn’t take much to create a “gym.”

-Here at Abacus we believe a gym is so much more.
-These are 4 Qualities that you should look out for when Designing a good gym.
+Here at Abacus we believe a gym is much more.
+These are 4 qualities that you should look for when designing a gym.

 Let’s start from the ground up.
-A good gym should have a good gym floor.
+A great gym should have a great gym floor.
 When you walk into the gym, you want to be in the zone.
 The colors need to appeal to a mind-set that gets you ready to exercise.
-You want to feel welcomed and comfortable.
-Much like a door mat the floor is your first impression and what welcomes everyone in.
+You want to feel welcome and comfortable.

 A good gym starts with a clean and well maintained floor.